willyfox07/Employees_data_base/documentation/Software Requirements Specifications.md

 - Name - Name of employees;
 - Surname - Surname of employees;
-- Hiring date - date when employee was hired;
+- Date of birth - date when employee was born;
 - Position held - what position employee does;
-- Department - which department does the employee belong to.
+- Department - which department does the employee belong to;
+- Salary - what salary does the employee receive.

 **Filtering by date:**